THEVAPERSGUIDE

 What is a Dab Pen?

-A dab pen is a portable vaporizer specifically designed for cannabis concentrates like wax, shatter, crumble, budder, and live resin.
+A dab pen is a portable vaporizer built for cannabis concentrates like wax, shatter, crumble, budder, and live resin.
 Unlike traditional dab rigs that require a torch and bulky glass setup, dab pens offer a compact, battery-powered alternative that fits in your pocket and works anywhere.

 Dab pens heat concentrates using coils or enclosed chambers powered by rechargeable batteries, typically in the 300-1700mAh range.
 When activated, the heating element reaches temperatures between 315-700°F, vaporizing the concentrate for inhalation.
 This makes dabbing accessible to anyone without the learning curve of torch-based rigs.
 For a broader overview of vaping options, check out our guide to types of vape products.